-Add custom number of days depending on day of week:
+Add a custom number of days depending on the day of the week:

 Custom Formula Metric: IIF(CreateDate.Value.DayOfWeek.ToString() == "Thursday" || CreateDate.Value.DayOfWeek.ToString() == "Friday", CreateDate.Value.AddDays(4), CreateDate.Value.AddDays(2))

-A webhook may be configured to automatically set Planned End Date field for a work item as soon as it is created or enters some particular workflow state.
-Examples: Modify Planned Dates
+A webhook (Deprecated.
+Please consider using Automation Rules instead) may be configured to automatically set Planned End Date field for a work item as soon as it is created or enters some particular workflow state.

 Display Values on Views